interactivefilm25/projectmk/README.md

     3. Add venv to system path
     4. Print venv Report (Upon success you should see a list of the installed Python Libraries, including OpenSMILE)
 8. Change to your Git Branch - `git checkout -b dev-[initials]`
+9. Copy the `.env_template` file to `.env` and place your API Keys in this file.
+Do not commit this to the repo.

 ### Branching Structure